mns2025027-git/itc-assignment-4/README.md

 - Encrypt: Input: plaintext + key → Output: ciphertext in hex (e.g. 39668cc2)
 - Decrypt: Input: hex ciphertext + same key → Output: original plaintext

-RC4 is symmetric — the same function is used for both encryption and decryption.

 ---

 ## UI Features